 Use that receiving address to transfer IOTA balance to off the exchange.

 A more detailed explanation of the process is found here.

-IOTA is a fairly different cryptocurrency from what we’ve known.
-It’s a revolutionary finding, and I believe that every crypto enthusiast should learn more about its’ possibilities.
-Since it’s impossible to scope the full image of what IOTA actually means in one article, I’d advise learning more from additional sources.
+IOTA is of a fairly different design than any cryptocurrency we’ve known.
+We have thought it to be a revolutionary finding, and I believe that every crypto enthusiast should learn more about its’ possibilities.
+Since it’s impossible to fully comprehend the factors that affect the performance of IOTA in one source, it’s prudent to learn more from additional publications.

 “Before buying IOTA it is pivotal to take the time to understand the various nuances about the unique IOTA protocol, including the unique digital signature scheme, the difference between seeds and private keys, and so on.“